 Manchester Man Pleads Guilty to Fentanyl Trafficking

-CONCORD - David Nguyen, 37, of Manchester, pleaded guilty in federal court to distributing fentanyl, United States Attorney Scott W. Murray announced today.
+CONCORD – Enrique Perez, 58, of Manchester, pleaded guilty in federal court to possession of fentanyl with intent to distribute on August 13, 2019, United States Attorney Scott W. Murray announced.

-Nguyen is scheduled to be sentenced on December 17, 2019.
+Perez is scheduled to be sentenced on November 19, 2019.

-“Fentanyl trafficking endangers public health and safety in Manchester and other communities throughout the State of New Hampshire,” said U.S. Attorney Murray.
-“Through Operation S.O.S., we are working with the Manchester Police Department and other law enforcement agencies in Hillsborough County to identify and prosecute those who are responsible for selling this deadly drug.”
+“The illegal distribution of fentanyl is a menace to the citizens of New Hampshire,” said U.S. Attorney Murray.
+“Through Operation S.O.S., the U.S. Attorney’s Office is working closely with our law enforcement partners in Hillsborough County to identify and prosecute those who distribute this deadly drug.”

 This case is part of Operation Synthetic Opioid Surge (S.O.S.).
 In July of 2018, Attorney General Jeff Sessions announced the creation of S.O.S., which is being implemented in the District of New Hampshire and nine other federal districts.
 The goal of S.O.S. is to combat the large number of overdoses and deaths associated with fentanyl and other synthetic opioids.
 In New Hampshire, the U.S. Attorney’s Office is focusing its efforts on prosecuting synthetic opioid trafficking cases arising in Hillsborough County, which includes Manchester and Nashua.

 This matter was investigated by the New Hampshire State Police with assistance from the Manchester Police Department and Immigration and Customs Enforcement’s Homeland Security Investigations.
 The case is being prosecuted by assistant U.S. Attorney Joachim H. Barth.